 THIS BOOK IS NO LONGER AVAILABLE FROM IBIS.

-Never Mind has been reissued in expanded format–with additional poems, a translator’s preface, and facing Arabic–by Copper Canyon Press as So What: New & Selected Poems, 1971-2005.
-We recommend it highly.
+We are very pleased that Never Mind has been reissued in expanded format–with additional poems, a translator’s preface, and facing Arabic–by Copper Canyon Press as So What: New & Selected Poems, 1971-2005.
 You may order the book by visiting their website: